-a month-long event comprising public art, communitarian initiatives, workshops and debates around territorial, historical and social issues of the Marvila neighborhood.
+a month-long event comprising public art, community initiatives, workshops, and debates around territorial, historical, and social issues of the Marvila neighborhood.
 Lisbon, Portugal, 2001.

 catalogue: